Usage

 SLA battery

-The sealed lead-acid (SLA) battery powers the mobile base motors and encoders.
+The sealed lead acid (SLA) battery powers the mobile base motors and encoders.
 Follow these steps to connect the SLA battery to the robot:

-- Place the SLA battery into the battery mount on the back of the mobile base
+- Place the SLA battery into the battery mount on the back of the mobile base.

-- Tighten the rope ratchet to secure the battery
+- Tighten the rope ratchet to secure the battery.

-- Connect the battery to the robot power cable
+- Connect the battery to the robot's power cable.

 See video (2x speed):